pongo/big/README.md

 big is a terminal utility for finding the largest immediate entries inside a folder.

 It scans directory and ranks its direct files and folders by size.
+You can move items to the trash.

 > [!IMPORTANT]
 > Windows-only.
 I'm sorry.
 Please write the code for your OS yourself.
 You might want to take a look at the `_windows.go` files.